veniamin-ilmer/math/trigonometric-nested-radicals/README.md

 You can test, this pattern will continue to be true for future cases.

-Indeed, I found increasingly, that a lot of sines and cosines can be expressed as adding or subtracting nested radicals of 2:
+Indeed, I found increasingly, that a lot of cosines can be expressed as adding or subtracting nested radicals of 2:

 ![cos3_8](cos3_8.png)